Catatonia (band)

 The follow-up release, "Road Rage", reached number 5 in May, and was nominated for best song at the Brit Awards and the Ivor Novello Awards, winning at the Q Awards.
 The title track of the album International Velvet received additional attention, and the band performed it at the opening of the opening ceremony of the 1999 Rugby World Cup on 1 October in the Millennium Stadium in Cardiff.
 While in Catatonia, Matthews collaborated with Space on "The Ballad of Tom Jones" in March 1998 and with Tom Jones on a cover of "Baby, It's Cold Outside" in December 1999.
 Their final top ten single came in April 1999 with "Dead from the Waist Down" off the following album, Equally Cursed and Blessed.
 Rumours began to circulate about a breakup, but a further album, Paper Scissors Stone was released in 2001 following a two-year break from live performances.

 Matthews' drinking had long been reported in the tabloids and gossip columns, and she entered rehab in mid-2001 for drinking and smoking.
 The tour to support Paper Scissors Stone was cancelled, and a month later, the band announced that they were breaking up.
 Matthews has subsequently released solo albums, while Powell has become a radio presenter and joined the supergroup The Stand to release a charity single.
-Critics have highlighted the use of metaphors in Catatonia's work, and songs have been compared to poetry by critics.
+Critics have highlighted the use of metaphors in Catatonia's work, as well as comparing songs to poetry.
 Writing duties had been shared across the band, although had been led by Matthews and Roberts.
 They disagreed with being labelled an indie band, with Powell saying they had only ever sought to write pop music.
-The band form a key part of the 1990s Cool Cymru movement.
+The band were considered a key band of 1990s Cool Cymru.